The D-Day Festival celebrates the anniversary of the Normandy landings

 Some ceremonies that take place every year:

-- International official ceremonies on each landing beach: Utah Beach, Gold Beach, Juno Beach, Omaha Beach, Sword Beach
+- International official ceremonies on each landing beach: Gold Beach, Utah Beach, Juno Beach, Sword Beach, Omaha Beach

 - Official Ceremony at the “Carré de choux”, in the presence of American veterans.
 (Road of Saint Côme du Mont).
 In honor of the American paratroopers of the 101st Airborne.